blue-blues/nexagent/README.md

 - **Configurable behavior**: Fine-tune operation behavior to suit different sources
 - **Enhanced data formatting**: Output data in multiple human-readable formats (JSON, YAML, CSV, tables)

+### Plan Versioning System

+- **Version control for plans**: Create, manage, and version plans for complex tasks
+- **Version comparison**: Compare different versions to see what has changed
+- **Rollback capability**: Roll back to previous versions if needed
+- **Version history**: Track the history of changes to a plan
+- **Version tagging**: Tag important versions for easy reference

+### Terminal UI Component

+- **Syntax highlighting**: Automatically highlights code based on language detection
+- **Command history**: Tracks and allows reuse of previous commands
+- **Autocomplete functionality**: Suggests commands as you type
+- **Code folding**: Collapse and expand code sections for better readability
+- **Multiple tabs**: Work with multiple terminal sessions simultaneously
+- **Search and replace**: Find and modify text within the terminal

 ## 🛠️ Installation

 ```bash